COVID-19 and your health

 Public Health England are updating the Coronavirus page on the GOV.UK website daily with the latest information.

-The Government has published advice on staying safe outside your home.
+The Government has published advice on how to stay safe and prevent the spread of Coronavirus

 GOV.UK have launched a Coronavirus WhatsApp Information Service.
 The free to use service aims to provide official, trustworthy and timely information and advice about coronavirus (COVID-19), and will further reduce the burden on NHS services.
 For accurate and up to date information, simply add 07860 064422 in your phone contacts and then message the word ‘hi’ in a WhatsApp message to get started.